The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

-\paragraph{Case 2: $v\not=0^r$ for any $r>0.$} If $k=0$ then, as in case 1, Condition 2 from Definition \ref{def:codeX} cannot be violated.
-If $k \not=0,$ then the transformation descrived leaves $o^k$ as a \slave-$1$ node so Condition 2 from Definition \ref{def:codeX} is still not violated.
+\paragraph{Case 2: $k =0$ or $v\not=0^r$ for any $r>0.$} If $k=0$ then, trivially, Condition 2 from Definition \ref{def:codeX} cannot be violated.
+If $k \not=0$ then, since $v \neq 0^k,$ the transformation described leaves $0^k$ as an \slave-$1$ node so Condition 2 from Definition \ref{def:codeX} is still not violated.

-This operation of removing a \slave-$1$ node can be repeated until condition (e) is satisfied. \end{proof}
+This operation of removing an \slave-$1$ node can be repeated until condition (e) is satisfied. \end{proof}